In my opinion, Ethiopia is one of the top contenders for the best food in the world.

-A few of my favorite Ethiopian dishes:
+A few of my favorite Ethiopian dishes

-- Shiro Wat: Chick peas are mashed into a paste and mixed with a heavy dose of berbere sauce and Ethiopian clarified butter to form a paste that's just packed with flavor.
+Chickpeas are mashed into a paste and mixed with a heavy dose of berbere sauce and Ethiopian clarified butter to form a paste that's just packed with flavor.

 Cubes of tender beef are marinated and made into a thick stew with a lovely spice to it.

 Ethiopia's version of steak tartare is a combination of raw beef, seasoning spices, and a splash of Ethiopian butter.

 Ethiopia's is charbroiled with peppers, onions, and oil to make it sizzle on the edges.

 This vegetable dish is made from collard greens and onions that are simmered until soft, mixed with a few mild spices, and served alongside the more flavorful stews.

 Honey Wine – Tej

-It has a sweet bite, and the times I've had it, it reminds me of some kind of fruity cocktail, but much better.
+It has a sweet bite, and the times I've had it, it reminds me of a fruity cocktail, but much better.

 They roast the beans black, brew in a small clay pot, and serve the coffee thick and chocolatey.

 Of course, the country of Ethiopia is the best place to eat Ethiopian food, but restaurants are starting to sprout up around the world.

-WThe next time you see an Ethiopian restaurant, go check it out and let me know what you think!
+The next time you see an Ethiopian restaurant, go check it out and let me know what you think!